 What am I good at?
 What is my passion?
 These questions can sneak up on you at any point of time in your life, be it school, college or even when you’re currently employed.
-You see self-help magazines and agony-aunties tell us time and again that each of us is good at something or the other.
+You see self-help magazines and agony-aunts tell us time and again that each of us is good at something or the other.
 All we need to do this summer is to tap into that potential passion and voila!
 We become the next Kim Kardashian.
 Truth be told, they’re not entirely wrong though.
 We all have certain things that we are passionate about.
 Whether it is singing, writing or dancing or star gazing, we’ve all got something that we enjoy doing.
 Things that we would do involuntarily.
 Now, what about those who haven’t found their calling yet?
 If you’re one of these lost souls, don’t worry.
-There’s no time better than now to find your passion.
 So this summer, I shall help you discover your passion with a few simple steps:

 Think about what motivates your decisions

-All of us performers.
-Now by that statement, I don’t mean to say that we could be the next Shahrukh Khan.
-Although that is not entirely improbable.
-What I intend to say is that we often put on a mask just to fit in.
-Kind of like actors you know.
 We tend to fall into a common trap of letting others determine our decisions.
-In order to find your true passion and motivations, you ought to tune in to your ‘true self ’ rather than you ‘social self’.
+In order to find your true passion and motivation, you ought to tune in to your ‘true self ’ rather than you ‘social self’.
 Now, this is much easier said than done.

 Figure out your values

 Now you may wonder as to how this is connected to passion.
 But trust me, it is.
-In fact, research as a show that if you aren’t living in accordance with your values, then you don’t feel particularly happy or connected.
-Your values are your core beliefs in life be it religious or spiritual.
-Values can also be reflective of your personality and what satisfies you the most.
+In fact, research shows that if you aren’t living in accordance with your values, then you don’t feel particularly happy or connected.
 At the end of the day, finding your values helps you understand what drives you in life.
-However, finding your values is not an easy task and it requires a lot of introspection.
-That said Kendrick Lamar found his values, so can you!
-You need to think about your past experiences and figure out what made you feel ‘right’ about your life.
-Self-knowledge will take you a long way in finding your passion in life.
+Here’s how you can discover your values:

 Think about what you love to do.